Hithaishi-H/Hithaishi/_pages/Field-Experiance.md

 </figcaption>

 ## Field work

 ### Surveying work

-I have been involved in many survey projects and is competent in using the survey instruments(e.g. Level , Theodolite,Total Station )
+I have been involved in many survey projects and is competent in using the survey instruments(e.g. Level , Theodolite,Total Station ) and post processing of data and preparation of drawings

 Data collection using ADCP and drone imagery at Sapelo Island Estuarine Reserve, GA